robfatland/digitaltwin/README.md

 ***Arduino-based development testbed***

-This repository provides a circa-2022 recipe for a simple sensor with a cellular modem for two-way communication with the cloud.
+This repository provides a circa-2022 recipe for combining a simple sensor with a cellular modem for two-way communication with the cloud.
 It is motivated by the 'digital twin' concept and related technological antecedents such as the Internet of Things (IOT).